ittaibxo/App-Migration/README.md

 -Security Team: They should have full admin access with billing included in the company's AWS account.)

--Operations Team: They should only have full admin access to deploy ONLY in the us-east-1 region and should NOT be able to launch in any other region.
+-Operations Team: They should only have full admin access to deploy ONLY in the us-east-1 region and should NOT be able to launch in any other region.(Don't give Billing access).

 STEP 2: Build a publicly available, highly available, and secure Dynamic website: